nimble-rust/nimble/crates/step-map/README.md

 # nimble-step-map

-`nimble-step-map` is a Rust library that provides types to represent steps (moves or inputs) in deterministic game simulations.
-These types are designed to help manage both authoritative and predicted steps from participants in multiplayer games, making it easier to handle game state synchronization.
+`nimble-step-map` is a thin wrapper around [`SeqMap`] that holds the step for all participants for a single tick.